-Epclusa is FDA-approved for treating hepatitis C virus (HCV).
-It’s approved to treat all six main genotypes of HCV.
+Epclusa is FDA-approved for treating chronic (long-term) hepatitis C virus (HCV).
+It’s approved to treat all six main genotypes of HCV in adults and children ages 3 years and older.
 Hepatitis C genotypes are different strains, or types, of the virus.

-Epclusa is approved for use in people who have tried other HCV medications in the past and were unable to clear the virus.
+Epclusa can be prescribed for adults as well as children ages 3 years and older.
+It’s approved for use in people who have tried other HCV medications in the past and were unable to clear the virus.
 It’s also used for people who are new to HCV treatment.

 People with or without cirrhosis are able to use Epclusa.
 Cirrhosis is serious scarring in the liver that prevents it from functioning properly.
 Epclusa is approved for use in people with compensated cirrhosis (liver disease that typically doesn’t cause symptoms) and decompensated cirrhosis.

 To learn more about Epclusa treatment for HCV, see this article.